Home

 So come allergy season, don't only take your bee pollen but add a daily dose of propolis!

 Prostate cancer is a commonly diagnosed cancer in men.
-But there is exciting news regarding this deadly disease - one of the health benefits of propolis appears to be that it prevents and suppresses this type of cancer.
+But there is exciting news regarding this deadly disease - one of the health benefits of propolis appears to be that it prevents and suppresses this type of cancer (at least in a test tube).

 Scientists examined the cancer killing effects of propolis tincture on two common types of prostate cancer in the lab.